MariamMahmoudMohammedIbrahem/Smart-Hub/README.md

 # SmartHub

-SmartHub is a Flutter-based mobile application designed to connect with a smart power bank via Bluetooth Low Energy (BLE).
+SmartHub is a Flutter-based mobile application that connects with a smart power bank via Bluetooth Low Energy (BLE).
 The application provides users with real-time data and insights about the power bank's performance and usage, offering a seamless way to monitor and manage its features.

 ## Features